Through the Blue

 THE BEST CHILD-FRIENDLY BEACHES

 Andros’ iconic beaches (like the island pinup Tis Grias To Pidima) that intrigue with wild and dramatic beauty are unfortunately hard to reach with small feet in company.
-At the same time, there’s no shortage of dreamy swims you don’t have to earn on the island.
+At the same time, there’s no shortage of dreamy swims you can enjoy without involving perilous journeys.
 Accessible, shallow, and organised with sunbeds and parasols, here are our three favourite tot-friendly splashing grounds with parking located directly right behind.

 — GOLDEN SAND —